Trading Volume; Measuring Liquidity, Price Movement, and Trend Reliability in Technical Analysis

 Types of trading volume in financial markets including daily, cumulative, and relative volume

-Trading Volume Across Different Markets
+Trading Volume in Different Markets (Cryptocurrencies, Stocks, Commodities, and Forex)

 In financial markets, the concept of trading volume remains consistent, but its interpretation and level of importance vary depending on the structural characteristics of each market.
-The role and features of trading volume in financial markets are outlined as follows:

 • Stock Market: High volume accompanied by price growth signals the entry of smart money and confirms bullish trends.
 Volume analysis becomes even more critical near resistance zones;